UCD-CCI/Underserved/README.md

 - Type `Y`
 - Enter the server password

-After reboot, access the platform at the provided URL.
+After reboot, access the platform at the provided URL, e.g. https://underserved.myorg

 **Note:** Because private SSL certificates are used during initial deployment, your browser may display a warning.
 It is safe to proceed.